Correctness Verification of Neural Networks: Experimental Results

-A key question for the error bounds is how well they reflect the actual maximum error made by the neural network.
+A key question is how well the error bounds reflect the actual maximum error made by the neural network.
 To study the tightness of the error bounds, we compute empirical estimates of the maximum errors for each $\mathcal{S}_i$, denoted as $\Bar{e}_{\delta}^i$ and $\Bar{e}_{\theta}^i$.
-To do this, we sample multiple $(\delta, \theta)$ within each cell $\mathcal{S}_i$ and generate input images, then take the maximum over the errors of these points as the empirical estimate of the maximum error for $\mathcal{S}_i$.
+We sample multiple $(\delta, \theta)$ within each cell $\mathcal{S}_i$, generate input images for each $(\delta, \theta)$, then take the maximum over the errors of these points as the empirical estimate of the maximum error for $\mathcal{S}_i$.
 The sample points are drawn on a sub-grid within each cell, with sampling spacing 0.05.
-Notice that this estimate is a lower bound on the maximum error for $\mathcal{S}_i$.
-This provides a reference for evaluating the tightness of the error upper bounds we get from \textit{Tiler}.
+This estimate is a lower bound on the maximum error for $\mathcal{S}_i$, providing a reference for evaluating the tightness of the error upper bounds we get from \textit{Tiler}.

 We take the maximum of $\Bar{e}_{\delta}^i$'s and $\Bar{e}_{\theta}^i$'s to get a lower bound estimate of the global maximum error.
 The lower bound estimate of the global maximum error for $\delta$ is 9.12 (11.4\% of the measurement range); for $\theta$ is $4.08\degree$ (3.4\% of the measurement range).
-We can see that the error bounds that \textit{Tiler} delivers are close to the lower bound estimates derived from the observed errors that the network exhibits for specific inputs.
+We can see that the error bounds from \textit{Tiler} are close to the lower bound estimates derived from the observed errors that the network exhibits for specific inputs.

 \hide{Similar to the heatmaps for the bounds $e_{\delta}^i$ and $e_{\theta}^i$, we plot the heatmaps for the error estimates $\Bar{e}_{\delta}^i$ and $\Bar{e}_{\theta}^i$, shown in Figure \ref{fig:offset-estimate} and \ref{fig:angle-estimate}.
 It can be seen that the landscape of the bounds obtained from \textit{Tiler} is highly similar to the landscape of the error estimates.
 This suggests that the error bounds from \textit{Tiler} provide a good reflection on the actual maximum error made by the network. }